Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** To make something less severe or more bearable.
 **Sentence:** The government’s relief programs aim to alleviate hunger during times of crisis.
 **Conversation:**
-A – How can we reduce the effects of the drought?
+A – How can we reduce the effects of the drought
 B – We need to alleviate water shortages by using better irrigation systems.

 ---